AngryGrizzlyBear/essentials-1/README.md

 # Linux Essentials

 This repository contains everything essential to getting a running Linux installation going with xmonad, tmux, lemonbar, and many other configurations.
 The current flavor of the month for me is Nix OS.
-For Nix specific configuration instructions and configuration files, please go to the *nix* directory and ignore everything else here.
+For Nix specific configuration instructions and configuration files, please go to the *nix* directory and ignore everything else here - which is left for historical Arch Linux install reasons.

 The directory structure is as follows: